opencaesar/docbook-adapter/docbook-tools/docbook-renderer-gradle/README.md

-# DocBook Adapter Gradle
+# DocBook Renderer Gradle
-A gradle interface to execute Docbook-Adapter.
+A gradle interface to execute Docbook-Renderer.

 ## Run as a Gradle Task
-Add Docbook-Adapter to maven local.
+Add Docbook-Renderer to maven local.
 In the docbook-tools repo:

 #### Linux/MacOS:
 ```
 ./gradlew publishToMavenLocal